felixge/felixge.de/content/posts/advent-of-go-profiling-2021/day-1-1-branchless-go/index.md

 ```

 As you can see, all lines have 3 digits plus one newline, so the chance to end up in the original `else` block is only `1/4`.
 For bigger input numbers the chance would be even lower.
-So our unconditional execution of the `increases++` operation doesn't have a very good chance of paying off, and we should probably let the CPU to do its own speculative execution.
+Additionally the `val > prev` predicate has to be `true`, so our unconditional execution of the `increases++` operation doesn't have a very good chance of paying off in most cases.

-However, we know that the `increases++` branch is taken 7 out of 10 times, so perhaps we can beat the CPU's branch predictor by limiting ourselves to only eliminating that branch?
+However, we know that the `val > prev` predicate by itself is `true` `7` out of `10` times, so perhaps we can beat the CPU's branch predictor by limiting ourselves to only eliminating that branch?
 The code for this is shown below:

 ```go
 func Answer(input string) (int, error) {